duniter/duniter/doc/Protocol.md

-sigQty      | Minimum quantity of signatures to join/stay in the keychain stepMax     | Maximum step between the WoT and individual and a newcomer powZeroMin  | Minimum number of zeros for a Proof-of-Work powRetro    | Number of days to look back in the keychain for PoW strengh
+sigQty      | Minimum quantity of signatures to join/stay in the keychain stepMax     | Maximum step between the WoT and individual and a newcomer powZeroMin  | Minimum number of zeros for a Proof-of-Work powPeriod   | Number of written blocks to wait to lower the PoW difficulty by 1

 ### Computed variables